 The U.S. Environmental Protection Agency (EPA) Method 180.1 uses NTUs.
 And the European ISO 7027 uses the Formazin Nephelometric Unit (FNU) standard.
 Both use nephelometric devices to measure a liquid’s turbidity.
-These methods differ mainly in light source.
+These methods differ mainly in a light source.
 Method 180.1 uses tungsten lamps with color temperatures between 2000 and 3000 Kelvin (K).
 ISO 1027 uses a light source within the range of 830-890 nanometers, which means near-infrared light.

 This method, widely used in industries such as water and wastewater, has its detector set at a 90-degree angle from the light source.
 Why 90 degrees?
 Because it’s the angle considered the most sensitive to light scattered by suspended particles, regardless of size.